thunderbird/thunderbird-website/docs/updates.thunderbird.net.md

 </section>
 ```

-After the restarting the build tool and refreshing your browser, you should see the donation button on the page.
+After restarting the build tool and refreshing your browser, you should see the donation button on the page.

 ### L10N

 Follow the instructions located in [l10n_tools/readme.md](../l10n_tools/readme.md) to compile and extract strings.

+#### TODO: Specifying translatable strings

-### Notes on Accessibility
+### TODO: Accessibility

 - aria-label
 - screen readers